weshcoder/Todo-List/README.md

 ## Welcome to my revamped TODO-LIST:

-*If you wanna see the site and try it out the link is: https://weshcoder.github.io/Todo-List/.*
+*If you wanna see the site and try it out, the link is: https://weshcoder.github.io/Todo-List/.*

 --Thank You.